dgoscn/teste-back-end/README.md

 ***Obs: We will be using the database PostgreSQL 10.6, so install it based on the links above.***
 ***The Ruby version used is 2.5.3  and Rails 5.2.2***

-*windows users: You can search for Cmder and setup de configs*
+*windows users: You can search for Cmder and setup the configs*

 You can download the repository using the following command at Linux Terminal: